Member Card

 NOTE

-If you don't add the Hero Image to the Digital Member Card, the Strip Image is added by default.
+If you don't add the Hero Image into the Member Card, the Strip Image is added by default.

 QR